fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 Trivia nodes in the syntax tree are nodes the compiler doesn't need to compile the code.
 However, for Fantomas they can be the missing link to perfectly restore the code.

-For example, in issue [#2360](https://github.com/fsprojects/fantomas/issues/2360), there information about the `and` keyword is missing in the syntax tree.
+For example, in issue [#2360](https://github.com/fsprojects/fantomas/issues/2360), the information about the `and` keyword is missing in the syntax tree.
 If this information was available in [SynTypeDefnTrivia](../../reference/fsharp-compiler-syntaxtrivia-syntypedefntrivia.html), the bug could be fixed.

 ### Better representation

-Sometimes the existing shape of the syntax tree, didn't quite cover the syntax perfectly.
+Sometimes the existing shape of the syntax tree doesn't quite cover the syntax perfectly.

 For example, in issue [#2264](https://github.com/fsprojects/fantomas/issues/2264), the measure was represented as